github/octocatalog-diff/doc/dev/api/v1/calls/catalog.md

 #### `:basedir` (String, Optional)

 Directory that contains a git repository with the Puppet code.
 Use in conjunction with `:to_branch` to specify the branch name that should be checked out.

+If your Puppet code is not in a git repository, or you already have the branch checked out via some other process, use `:bootstrapped_to_dir` instead.

 #### `:bootstrap_script` (String, Optional)